david-chua/MongoDB/Node_Bootcamp/NodeJS.md

 Don't use (typically):

-* Application with heavy server side processing (CPU-intensive) - Better ot use Ruby on Rails, PHP, or Python.
+* Application with heavy server side processing (CPU-intensive) - Better to use Ruby on Rails, PHP, or Python.